MicrosoftDocs/cloud-adoption-framework/docs/security/asset-protection.md

 This dynamic affects all parts of security, including [Security Operations](.\security-operations.md), [Access Control](.\access-control.md), and particularly DevSecOps in [Innovation Security](.\innovation-security.md)

-Two specific areas that affect asset protection the most are:
+While staying secure encompasses many elements, two specific areas that you should focus asset protection on are:
- - **Continuous Cloud Improvement** - Azure Storage, SQL, and others regularly add security features to defend against attacker activity that weren't available when the service first launched.
+ - **Continuous Cloud Improvement** - Embrace the continuous improvement in security capabilties that cloud brings.
+For example, many services in Azure like Azure Storage and  Azure SQL added security features to defend against attackers that weren't available when the service first launched.
  - **Software End of Life** - Any software, including Windows and Linux operating systems, will always reach end of life and security updates won’t be provided for them, potentially exposing business critical data and applications to cheap and easy attacks.
 While Software as a service (SaaS) and cloud infrastructure/platforms are maintained by the cloud provider, enterprises often have a significant amount of software they install, author, and must maintain (most frequently installed on Infrastructure as a Server (IaaS) VMs)

 Ensuring your security risk level sustains or improves over time requires regular ongoing investment and resources to upgrade or retire the use of end of life software.
 Like regularly changing the oil in a car avoids big expensive costs over time, investing into your security posture reduces risk of a major security incident.
 Stay Secure roughly maps to Operational Expenditures (OpEx) dynamics of a regular ongoing investment.

 ### Network Isolation
- Network isolation may be a valid option for protecting older assets that can no longer secured but cannot be immediately retired (typically end of life operating systems and applciation).
+ Network isolation may be a valid option for protecting older assets that cannot be secured and cannot be retired immediately (typically end of life operating systems and applciation).
 This is common in operational technology (OT) environment and legacy systems.
-Isolation itself is an is considered an [Access Control](.\access-control.md), though they are identified as part of asset protection discipline.
+Isolation itself is an is considered an [Access Control](.\access-control.md), though these assets are typically identified as part of asset protection discipline.

 Some systems are end of life, but are difficult to disconnect and isolate completely.
 We do not recommend leaving these insecure system fully connected to a production network as this can allow attackers to easily compromise it and  gain access to business critical assets in the organization.